bilibili/LastOrder/README.md

 # LastOrder
 LastOrder is a StarCraft AI bot developed by Bilibili AI Lab.

 LastOrder use a pre-trained model to do macro action selection during game.
-The pre-trained model combines APE-X DQN with LSTM and is trained distributively on cluster.
+The model combines APE-X DQN with LSTM and is trained distributively on cluster.

 The detail info can be found in: